schollz/middy/README.md

 ]
 ```

+in the case above, any midi input will be mapped to the compressor mix at a level between 0.2 and 0.9.

 #### mapping: chaining midi commands to single input

-the nice thing about *middy* is that you can easily chain MIDI commands. for example, this will extend the previous example to also
+the nice thing about *middy* is that you can easily chain MIDI commands. for example, this will extend the previous example to toggle the compressor on *and* turn the compressor mix up to 1.
-change the compressor value after toggling.

 ```json
 [